TESS planets in known radial velocity cold Jupiter systems: Hot super Earth occurrence is enhanced by cold Jupiters

 To quantify the impact of CJ on the occurrence rate of HSE, we define an enhancement factor $f$

-With a Poisson likelihood assumed for the number of HSE detections and a flat prior adopted on $f$, the posterior distribution of the enhancement factor $f$ given $N_{\rm HSE}$ and $\bar{N}_{\rm HSE}$ follows a Gamma distribution with a shape parameter $N_{\rm NSE}+1$ and a rate parameter $\bar{N}_{\rm HSE}$
+With a Poisson likelihood assumed for the number of HSE detections and a flat prior adopted on $f$, the posterior distribution of the enhancement factor $f$ given $N_{\rm HSE}$ and $\bar{N}_{\rm HSE}$ follows a Gamma distribution with a shape parameter $N_{\rm HSE}+1$ and a rate parameter $\bar{N}_{\rm HSE}$

-With $\bar{N}_{\rm HSE}=0.58$ and $N_{\rm HSE}=5$, the enhancement factor is constrained to be $f = 8.1^{+4.3}_{-3.2}$ (68\% confidence interval).
+{The uncertainty of $\bar{N}_{\rm HSE}$ is relatively small and can be ignored in deriving the distribution of enhancement factor}.
+With $\bar{N}_{\rm HSE}=0.87$ and $N_{\rm HSE}=5$, the enhancement factor is constrained to be $f = 6.5^{+3.1}_{-2.3}$ (68\% confidence interval).
 The posterior distribution of the enhancement is shown in Figure \ref{fig:enhancement}.
 The probability of $f\leq1$ is only 0.1\%, which implies we can safely rule out that the presence of CJs will suppress the existence of HSE at high statistical significance ($p<0.001$).
 This result is insensitive to the adopted HSE occurrence rate map.
-For example, adopting the HSE occurrence rates from Figure~6 of \citet{Petigura:2018}, we obtain $\bar{N}_{\rm HSE}=0.41$ and an enhancement factor of $f = 10.7^{+5.7}_{-4.2}$.
+For example, adopting the $\bar{N}_{\rm HSE}=0.68$ derived from \citet{Petigura:2018}, we obtain an enhancement factor of $f = 8.4^{+4.0}_{-3.0}$.
 These consistent results suggest that the presence of CJs does enhance the occurrence of HSEs by a factor of a few.

 The above enhancement factor is insensitive to our definitions of CJ and/or WJ.
-If we apply different definitions of CJ and WJ in our sample selection, the sample size is changed slightly, and the number of systems hosting transiting HSE remains the same.
-The enhancement factor derived under these different definitions therefore remain largely unchanged, as is shown in Table~\ref{tab:defination}.
+If we apply different definitions of CJ and WJ in our sample selection, the sample size is changed slightly, and the derived enhancement factors remain largely unchanged, as is shown in Table~\ref{tab:definition}.